 The legal costs of selling a probate property should be the same as for selling a standard property.

 What extra costs should I be aware of?

 If you’re not doing it yourself, you’ll have to pay to have the house cleared before selling, and if it’s left unoccupied for more than 30 days, you will need to pay for “vacant property insurance”.
 You’ll also need to factor in maintenance costs, particularly in winter when the house will need to be heated regularly to avoid damp.
 Another cost to think about is valuations.
 In order to get the inheritance tax correct on your property, you’ll want to commission a minimum of three independent valuations.

 Probate properties usually belonged to people who have lived there for a while without making changes and so are often in various states of disrepair.
-Some people choose to renovate the property and this is entirely up to you but unless the house needs serious work, it would make more sense financially to put it on the market as it is at a reduced price, as the cost of maintenance and renovation might exceed the extra money gained from the repairs.
+Some people choose to renovate the property, and this is entirely up to you.
+Unless the house needs serious work, it makes more financial sense to put it on the market at a reduced price, as the cost of maintenance and renovation might exceed the extra money gained from the repairs.